When estimating the cost of purchasing your home in Italy there are five costs, other than the purchase price, that should be considered:

-We charge 3% of the agreed purchase price with a minimum fee of Euros 2800 to which you have to add 22%.
+We charge 3% of the agreed purchase price with a minimum fee of Euros 2800 to which you have to add Italian VAT.

 The Geometra then writes the preliminary contract and does the conveyancing.

 The best Geometras cost 2%.
 On top of this they have to pay 6% of 50% of this fee to their professional board.
-There will also be expenses to obtain certificates from the various public offices in order to make your purchase a secure one, this are going to be classified as “expenses”.
+There will also be expenses to obtain certificates from the various public offices in order to make your purchase a secure one.

 In your ready reckoner, you should allow 2.5% of the agreed purchase price for the Geometra in total.

 The cost of the Notary is borne by the buyer and is a state controlled fee for their services to oversee registering the public contract of your house purchase.
 The Notary costs between Euros 1500 – 3000 depending on the cost of your house.

-All the above services are subject to IVA (VAT or Sales Tax) charged at 22%, but check for any changes to this rate.
+All the above services are subject to IVA (VAT or Sales Tax) currently charged at 22%, but check for any changes to this rate.

-You can buy your first house in Italy as a first home and, as long as you take residence within 18 months, you would pay just 2% transfer tax.
-If you think you may sell your property within 5 years or if you don’t think you can prove residency, then you should buy as non-resident.
+You can buy your first house in Italy as a ‘first home or main residence’ as long as you take residence within 18 months.
+In this case you pay just 2% transfer tax.
+If you think you may sell your property within 5 years or if you don’t think you can prove residency, then you should buy as a non-resident.

-If you buying as a non-resident (recommend if you are not staying in Italy for more than 6 months continuously) the tax will be 9% of fiscal value.
-The fiscal value of the house is based on the cadastral value of the property revalued of 5% then multiplied by a coefficient given by the cadastral category.
+If you are buying as a non-resident (recommended if you are not staying in Italy for more than 6 months continuously) the tax will be 9% of fiscal value.
+The fiscal value of the house is based on the cadastral value of the property revalued at 5% then multiplied by a coefficient given by the cadastral category.

 Land is taxed at 12% but has a very low fiscal value (sometimes less than a euro per M Sq).